jacklawrencecmg/TradeAnalyzer/KTC_INTEGRATION.md

-# KTC QB Value Database Integration
+# KTC Multi-Position Rankings Integration

-This document describes the KeepTradeCut (KTC) dynasty QB value database and sync pipeline integrated into FantasyDraftPros.
+This document describes the KeepTradeCut (KTC) dynasty rankings database and sync pipeline integrated into FantasyDraftPros.

 ## Overview

-The KTC integration adds a server-side scraping pipeline that fetches the latest dynasty superflex QB rankings from KeepTradeCut, stores them in Supabase, and provides:
+The KTC integration provides a complete multi-position ranking system that fetches the latest dynasty rankings (QB, RB, WR, TE) from KeepTradeCut with support for multiple formats (Superflex, 1QB, TEP):
+- **Multi-position sync** - Sync QB, RB, WR, and TE rankings in one click
-- Admin sync tools with health monitoring
+- **Admin sync tools** with health monitoring and format selection
-- Automated cron-safe sync endpoint
+- **Automated cron-safe** sync endpoints for scheduled updates
-- Public QB rankings viewer
+- **Unified rankings viewer** with position and format toggles
-- Trade evaluation API
+- **Trade evaluation API** for programmatic value comparison

 ## Architecture